JamieIsMe/MachineLearningModel/README.md

 # Machine Learning Model using Naïve Bayes

 This was created for my Object Oriented Programming Module.\
-It calculates the probability of a given person recieved a loan based on given data.\
+It calculates the probability of a given person receiving a loan based on given data.\
 The CSV files for training and testing are included.

 ## Classes